Nuts-DAO/NutsDAO/README.md

 Are you willing to become a Nut and grow on the chain with us?

 ## 3. Incentive Plan
-The token pool in the plan is referred to as the Treasury Initially allocated to 65% of Nuts tokens,

 ### I. Basic Model